AdobeDocs/experience-manager-64.en/help/sites-deploying/data-store-config.md

 **Asynchronous Upload**

 The cache supports asynchronous uploads to the DataStore.
 The files are staged locally, in the cache (on the file system), and an asynchronous job starts to upload the file.
 The number of asynchronous uploads is limited by the size of the staging cache.
 The size of the staging cache is configured by using the `stagingSplitPercentage` parameter.
 This parameter defines the percentage of cache size to be used for the staging cache.
-Also, the percentage of cache available for downloads is calculated as **(100 - `stagingSplitPercentage`) &#42; `cacheSize`**.
+Also, the percentage of cache available for downloads is calculated as **(100 - `stagingSplitPercentage`) &ast; `cacheSize`**.

 The asynchronous uploads are multi-threaded and the number of threads is configured by using the `uploadThreads` parameter.